Offering volunteer work and paid work

 Status holders have the same rights and obligations as Dutch citizens and are allowed to work full time.
 Asylum seekers without a residence permit may do paid work 24 weeks a year.
 Employers must have a work permit for third-country nationals (TWV) to employ asylum seekers.
 The Employee Insurance Agency (UWV) will issue this permit if an asylum application process has lasted at least 6 months.

-The COA then deducts the money residents earn from the weekly allowance, according to the Reba regulation.
-Residents who want to work must find a job themselves.
 The COA brings residents into contact with employers, but we do not act as an intermediary.
 Residents can, however, ask us for advice about writing a curriculum vitae.

-Participation case managers: finding vacancies
+Participation case managers: finding activities